PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

     Be sure that these are adequately covered above.

-We can also describe a set of planes, where each one is formed by a pair of the cardinal axes described above...
+We can also describe a set of :ref:`cardinal_planes`, where each one is formed by a pair of the cardinal axes described above...

 These are the **horizontal**, **vertical**, and **mid-sagittal** planes.